Trump's new travel ban blocked: What you need to know

 "I don't think Judge Watson was overreaching because there is precedent for the courts to look at the context," he told CNN.
 "Context matters."

-Maryland AG Brian Frosh -- who has filed a motion in his state to challenge the order -- argues that it is instead a "great example of executive overreach."
+Maryland AG Brian Frosh -- who filed the motion in his state to challenge the order -- argued that it is instead a "great example of executive overreach."

-He argues that "the (federal) judges are doing their job here.
+He said "the (federal) judges are doing their job here.
 It's not just one judge, it's six, seven judges that have all said that the first Muslim ban was a violation of the first amendment and now the second one is as well.
 Donald Trump's problem is what he himself has said -- he's described this as a Muslim ban."

 What's the next step?

-Federal judges in several states, including Maryland and Washington, are also in the process of evaluating challenges to the new travel ban, but may defer ruling in light of the nationwide ruling in Hawaii.
+Federal judges in several other states, including Washington, are also in the process of evaluating challenges to the new travel ban, but may defer their decisions in light of the nationwide ruling in Hawaii.

-Trump has already said he'll appeal the order so it is likely, as with the previous executive order, to be heard in front of the Ninth Circuit Court.
+Trump has already said he'll appeal the Hawaii judge's order, so it is likely, as with the previous executive order, to be heard in front of the Ninth Circuit Court.

-Last time round the Trump administration ultimately dropped the appeal process and instead focused on drafting the revised order, but this time the President has vowed to take it to the Supreme Court if necessary.
+Last time around the Trump administration ultimately dropped the appeal process and instead focused on drafting the revised order, but this time the President has vowed to take it to the Supreme Court if necessary.

-"(The ruling) is just a temporary injunction," Chin said "There's the option to appeal up to the Supreme Court we're all predicting that this isn't the end of the story that we're simply in a first round, moving on from here."
+"(The ruling) is just a temporary injunction," Chin said.
+"There's the option to appeal up to the Supreme Court we're all predicting that this isn't the end of the story, that we're simply in a first round, moving on from here."

 What is the likelihood of the TRO becoming permanent?